-One famous exception to the power of the nobility is Roland Stanfield, the deva governor of Flint.
-Five hundred years ago he witnessed the fall of the eladrin goddess Srasama, and in various reincarnations he has called Risur his home ever since.
-Forbidden by the rites of rulership from pursuing the crown because he is no longer precisely "mortal," Stanfield was long content to govern Flint and its relatively
+One famous exception to the power of the nobility is Roland Stanfield, the aasimar governor of Flint.
+Five hundred years ago he witnessed the fall of the high elf goddess Srasama, and in various reincarnations he has called Risur his home ever since.
+Forbidden by the rites of rulership from pursuing the crown because he is no longer precisely "mortal," Stanfield was long content to govern Flint and its relatively insignificant province of farmers, miners, and fishermen.
+When King Aodhan decreed Flint would become the seat of Risur's industry, however, the ZEITGEIST Players' Guide 🚓 Z >> Section Two: Setting Overview